jayoung/Rtest_and_Rnotes/Rscripts/zz_test_renderRmd_in_series/test_randomCodeBits_part1.md

 2025-11-03

-# Goal

-First in a set of two linked Rmd scripts, to help me test my `render_Rmd_series.perl` script.
+This is the first in a set of two linked Rmd scripts, to help me test my `render_Rmd_series.perl` script.

+Here’s the command I use to run the series of scripts:

+    render_Rmd_series.perl test_randomCodeBits_part1.Rmd test_randomCodeBits_part2.Rmd

 This script (part1) creates a fake dataset, which we will make a plot of in part2.